mandeluna/MNIST-PGM-Converter/README.md

 ## Usage

-The Keras Python binary is not suitable for this, and neither is the raw data from the MNIST page.

 To use this utility, download labels and images from the MNIST data, uncompress them, and run the following command to put them into labeled directories: